Well, the nags are having a tough time making up their mind.

 And that's why it took 50 days to do anything seriously about it.

-Uh is where does Corn right now?
+David Korn is, where does Korn right now?

-Well, he's used to be at the nation.
+Why the way he used to be at the nation.

 He's moving on to somewhere.

-At any rate, uh David Korn, could the White House have picked a worse time to open up to the New York Times magazine about its mistakes?
+At any rate, David Korn, could the White House have picked a worse time to open up to the New York Times magazine about its mistakes?

-All these guys in the media are just and then Korn goes on his last paragraph.
+All these guys in the media are just, and then Korn goes on in his last paragraph, Obama, what you ought to be doing is swinging at the opposition.

-This is not the time to be naval-gazed, and it's not the time for self-analysis.
+This is not the time for self-analysis.

 This is not the time to be admitting your mistakes.

-It's time to go after the opposition.
+It's time to go out to the opposition.

 These media people are paranoid.